Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Liberty

-Set sail on the Carnival Liberty, introduced in 2005 as a major part of the Takeover Class.
+Set sail on the Carnival Liberty, introduced in 2005 as a major part of the Conquest-class.
 This ship was among the first to receive the Fun Ship 2.0 improvements, making it a vibrant place to explore.

 Carnival Freedom

 Carnival Freedom, the final ship in this adventurous class, promises endless choices for fun and relaxation, making every journey unique to you.
-Filled with cherished Carnival favourites, it ensures there’s plenty for everyone.
+Filled with cherished Carnival favorites, she ensures there’s plenty for everyone.
 For those who love variety in dining and entertainment, this ship is ideal.

 Explore its routes around the Caribbean and to the Bahamas, starting your journey from the vibrant Port Canaveral.
 Enjoy the ‘freedom’ to sail in style and comfort, enjoying a cruise experience that’s all about how you like it.